-A strong and healthy immune system can fend off pathogenic viruses and bacteria before they take hold and make you sick, says Dr. Rawls.
-And if you do happen to come down with something, a robust immune system can lessen the severity of symptoms or shorten their duration.
+If you do happen to come down with something, healthy cells coupled with a robust immune system can lessen the severity of symptoms or shorten their duration.

-Getting at least 8 hours of sleep a night and keeping stress in check go a long way towards bolstering immunity against a virus.
+Getting at least eight hours of sleep a night and keeping stress in check go a long way towards bolstering cellular health and immunity against a virus.
 So does staying active.
 For example, adults who got at least some aerobic exercise five or more days a week experienced 43% fewer sick days during the cold and flu season compared to those who were mostly sedentary, according to a study in the British Journal of Sports Medicine.

-But one of the most important strategies is to improve what goes into your body — as in, what you feed your immune system.
+But one of the most important strategies is to improve what goes into your body — as in, what you feed your cells.

-Why Plants Are Vital to Your Immune System
+Why Plants Are Vital to Cellular Health and Immunity

 People who eat ample fiber also have better lung function than those who don’t eat as much, according to an analysis of nearly 2,000 adults published in the Annals of the American Thoracic Society.
 But plants’ immune-boosting power goes beyond fiber.

-Vegetables, fruits, and herbs provide a veritable pharmacy of phytonutrients, natural plant chemicals that work directly to support your immune system so it can more effectively fend off and fight germs.
-While no one can say for sure how the phytonutrients in plants work, Dr. Rawls says, it’s likely that they support communication between different parts of your immune system.
+Vegetables, fruits, and herbs provide a veritable pharmacy of phytochemicals, natural plant compounds that work directly to support your cells and immune system so that they can more effectively fight germs.
+While no one can say for sure how the phytochemicals in plants work, Dr. Rawls says, it’s likely that they support communication between your cells.

-“Immune cells have to communicate well in order for your entire system to function optimally,” Dr. Rawls says.
+“Immune cells have to communicate well in order for your entire system to function optimally,” He says.
 These cells serve as messengers, sending information back and forth that helps the body dispatch the right white blood cells and launch the appropriate response to an attack or invader.

 Like humans, plants also must deal with an onslaught of potentially harmful viruses and bacteria.
 What’s different, though, is how they’ve developed what Dr. Rawls calls a natural intelligence to fight them.

-You’ll reap the rewards by simply eating a lot of different plants, but certain foods and herbal supplements are particularly beneficial at targeting and supporting the human immune system.
-Here are the top 11 plants and herbs for immune support so you can stay well this cold and flu season.
+Your cells will reap the rewards by eating a lot of different plants, but certain foods and herbal supplements are particularly beneficial at targeting cell health and supporting the human immune system.
+Here are the top 11 plants and herbs to try so you can stay well this cold and flu season.

 In one double-blind, placebo-controlled study published in Advances in Therapy, participants took either a garlic supplement or a placebo for 12 weeks from November to February.
 During that time, only about a third of people in the garlic group got colds, while nearly all of the placebo group did.
 The placebo-takers were also more likely to catch more than one cold during the three-month period, and their symptoms persisted longer (5 days versus 1.5 for the garlic group).